-Julie Baumgartel has performed with Tafelmusik and the Freiburg Baroque Orchestra across Europe, North America and Asia, and recorded on the Sony, Harmonia Mundi and Analekta lables.
+Julie Baumgartel has performed with Tafelmusik and the Freiburg Baroque Orchestra across Europe, North America and Asia, and recorded on the Sony, Harmonia Mundi and Analekta labels.
 Since moving to the Waterloo Region in 2000, she has focused her activities close to home.
 The Music Room, Maureen Forester Recital Hall, the Registry Theatre and the Centre in the Square are her favoured venues for, among other reasons, the fact that they are all within easy biking distance from her house.

 Having toured many months a year in her pre-K-W life, she is more than happy to stay put in her chosen home.
 She performs frequently with the Kitchener-Waterloo Symphony and Nota Bene Baroque Players.
 She has also played chamber music at the Festival of the Sound in Parry Sound, the Elora Festival, the Ottawa Chamber Music Festival and co-founded the Grand River Baroque Festival near Ayr, Ontario with her husband, oboist James Mason.
 Julie appears on various chamber music series in southern Ontario, including The Gallery Players of Niagara, Classics at the Registry and the InnerChamber concert series in Stratford.
 She performs on and is inspired by her gorgeous 1740 Paulo Antonio Testore violin.